ccp5UK/dl-poly/contributing.rst

-contribution rules have been followed \* Ensuring the `coding style <./coding_style.md>`__ is adhered to \* Only accepting a merge if all tests have passed \* Using the comments system to request changes for the submittor to make
+contribution rules have been followed \* Ensuring the `coding style <./coding_style.md>`__ is adhered to \* Only accepting a merge if all tests have passed \* Using the comments system to request changes for the submitter to make

 Using the git for development
 -----------------------------